rhel-labs/learn-katacoda/selinux-containers/step2.md

 In terminal 2, attach to the running container
 `podman attach $CONTAINER`{{execute T2}}

-Check whether container has access to the home directory `cd /home/; ls`{{execute T2}}
+Check the container's access to the '/home' directory `cd /home; ls`{{execute T2}}

 <pre class="file">
 ls: cannot open directory '.': Permission denied
 </pre>

+Query the SELinux policy to search for allow enforcement rules applied to access /home directory `sesearch -A -s container_t -t home_root_t -c dir -p read`{{execute T1}}

+The search returns NO results.
+Since, there is no allow rule for container_t type to get read access to the /home directory, access is blocked by SELinux.

-Check whether container has read access to the /var/spool/ directory `cd /var/spool/; ls`{{execute T2}}
+Check the container's access to the '/var/spool/' directory `cd /var/spool/; ls`{{execute T2}}

 <pre class="file">
 ls: cannot open directory '.': Permission denied
 </pre>

-Check whether container has write access to the /var/spool/ directory `touch test`{{execute T2}}
+Check the container's write access to the '/var/spool/' directory `touch test`{{execute T2}}

 <pre class="file">
 touch: cannot touch 'test': Permission denied
 </pre>

-Query the SELinux policy to search for allow enforcement rules applied to access /home and /var/spool directories `sesearch -A -s container_t -t home_root_t -c dir -p read`{{execute T1}}
+Query the SELinux policy to search for allow enforcement rules applied to access /var/spool directory `sesearch -A -s container_t -t var_spool_t -c dir -p read`{{execute T1}}

-The search returns no results because there is no allow rule for container_t type to get read access to the /home directory.
+The search returns NO results.
+Since, there is no allow rule for container_t type to get read access to the /var/spool/ directory, access is blocked by SELinux.

-Similarly, query the SELinux policy to search for allow rule for container_t type to get read access to the /var/spool directory
-`sesearch -A -s container_t -t var_spool_t -c dir -p read`{{execute T1}}

-Again, the search returns no results because there is no allow rule configured.

 Query the SELinux policy for network access for container_t types `sesearch -A -s container_t -t port_type -c tcp_socket`{{execute T1}}